In this post, I explain how you can use Fences software to organize your computer desktop.

 Use Fences.
 The cost is $9.99, but well worth the iconic bliss.

-Once Fences is downloaded, you simply right-click and drag on your screen to create a new fence (see below).
+Once the Fences software is downloaded, you simply right-click and drag on your screen to create a new fence (see below).
 Above you see a fence titled “Programs.”
 You can arrange the icons in whatever order you wish.
 To add an icon to a fence, you simply drag it to the desired location.

 Once you arrange your icons, they stay that way.
 When you reboot your computer the next morning, you’ll find your icons in the same order.

-Here’s a video that provides additional information:
+Here’s a video that provides additional information about the Fences software:

 For helpful ideas in setting up your physical office, click here.